-Last October I posted an excerpt from a probability text demonstrating how the Infinite Monkey Theorem, which is often cited as an example of how chance can be both a causal agent and a plausible explanation for the origin of information, is absurd.
+Last October I posted an excerpt from a probability text demonstrating how the Infinite Monkey Theorem, which is often cited as an example of how chance can be both a causal agent and a plausible explanation for the origin of information, is not particularly meaningful (given what we now know about the Universe being finite).
 The excerpt ends with a reference to another “more controversial” example from the same text (Roberts, Richard A. “Independence and Repeated Trials.”
 An Introduction to Applied Probability, Addison-Wesley, 1992, pp. 89–91), which I promised to post as well.
 So here it is ….

 In 1953, two important scientific discoveries were reported.
 In England, James Watson and Francis Crick published their results on the structure of DNA, deoxyribose nucleic acid, the genetic code of life.
 In Chicago the same year, Stanley Miller and Harold Urey published results of their “origin of life” experiments in which they were able to produce amino acids from electrical energy and inorganic matter, i.e., chemicals.
 These two discoveries have subsequently been shown to be related through the theory of chemical evolution.